suchmememanyskill/suchmememanyskill.github.io/docs/guides/unbrick.md

     #### What you need:

-    - The latest release of [EmmcHaccGen-Extended](https://github.com/DefenderOfHyrule/EmmcHaccGen-Extended/releases) (`EmmcHaccGen-Extended-osx-x64-app.zip` or `EmmcHaccGen-Extended-osx-arm64-app.zip`)
+    - The latest release of [EmmcHaccGen](https://github.com/suchmememanyskill/EmmcHaccGen/releases) (`EmmcHaccGen-osx-x64-app.zip` or `EmmcHaccGen-osx-arm64-app.zip`)

     #### Instructions:

-    1. Extract the contents of the `EmmcHaccGen-Extended-osx-x64-app.zip` or `EmmcHaccGen-Extended-osx-arm64-app.zip` to a location on your mac, double click `EmmcHaccGen-Extended.app` to open the app and import your Switch's prod.keys and firmware folder.
+    1. Extract the contents of the `EmmcHaccGen-osx-x64-app.zip` or `EmmcHaccGen-osx-arm64-app.zip` to a location on your mac, double click `EmmcHaccGen.app` to open the app and import your Switch's prod.keys and firmware folder.

-        !!! note "You will need to 'trust' the `EmmcHaccGen-Extended.app` executable before being able to open it."
+        !!! note "You will need to 'trust' the `EmmcHaccGen.app` executable before being able to open it."
             To do this, you can do the following:

             1. Open a terminal window.
-            2. Enter the following command: `xattr -dr com.apple.quarantine /path/to/EmmcHaccGen-Extended.app` (replacing `/path/to` with the actual path to the executable).
+            2. Enter the following command: `xattr -dr com.apple.quarantine /path/to/EmmcHaccGen.app` (replacing `/path/to` with the actual path to the executable).
             3. You should now be able to double click the app to open it from Finder.

     2. Configure the sliders/toggles depending on your console model: